hyosung11/Launch-School/Courses/journal.md

 14:09 I'm tired and it took me a long time to work on one problem.
 My right knee feels a little sore right now.
 I'm not sure why.
 I can't pinpoint when it got injured.
 SungOh wants to play on the trampoline in ten minutes, or less now.

 14:25 Got to go get ice cream.
 I need to finish "Pet Shelter" later.

+17:28 I spent a lot of time on "Pet Shelter" and I still don't fully understand it, especially the further exploration.